 Hallux Rigidus (Stiff Big Toe)

 The most common site of arthritis in the foot is at the base of the big toe.
 This joint is called the metatarsophalangeal, or MTP joint.
-It’s important because it has to bend every time you take a step.
+This joint is vital to the the natural and healthy movement of your foot because it has to bend every time you take a step.
 If the joint starts to stiffen, walking can become painful and difficult.

-In the MTP joint, as in any joint, the ends of the bones are covered by a smooth articular cartilage.
+In the MTP joint, as in any joint, the ends of the bones are covered by a smooth articular cartilage, which is white tissue that covers the ends of bones where they come together to form joints.
 If wear-and-tear or injury damage the articular cartilage, the raw bone ends can rub together.
 A bone spur, or overgrowth, may develop on the top of the bone.
 This overgrowth can prevent the toe from bending as much as it needs to when you walk.
 The result is a stiff big toe, or hallux rigidus.

-Hallux rigidus usually develops in adults between the ages of 30 and 60 years.
-No one knows why it appears in some people and not others.
-It may result from an injury to the toe that damages the articular cartilage or from differences in foot anatomy that increase stress on the joint.
+Hallux rigidus customarily develops in adults between the ages of 30 and 60 years.
+Although it not certain It may result from an injury to the toe that damages the articular cartilage or from differences in foot anatomy that increase stress on the joint.

 Pain in the joint when you are active, especially as you push-off on the toes when you walk